 Dietary Fiber: 1.60g

 This post was originally published December 6, 2008.
-It has been updated twice since then.
+It has been updated once since then.